angelosps/UTF-8-Validator/README.md

 # :symbols: UTF-8-Validator

-Project 2 for the course "Introduction to Programming" in Semester 1.
+Project 2 for the course "Introduction to Programming" in Semester 1 @ University of Athens.
 This project is about checking if characters passed by the input are following the UTF-8 encoding rules.
 Reference for UTF-8 encoding: https://en.wikipedia.org/wiki/UTF-8.
 The program checks the characters read from the input and finds how many of them are ASCII characters and how many of them are multi-byte UTF-8 characters.
 In case a sequence of bytes that has been read it is not valid according to UTF-8 encoding rules, the appropriate error message is returned.